p-org/P/Docs/docs/tutorial/twophasecommit.md

 !!! hint "Hint"

     If you dive deeper in the log, you would notice that the error happens when two clients write to the same key.
-There is a race between the two clients issueing a write and read transaction on the same key with different values.
+There is a race between the two clients issuing a write and read transaction on the same key with different values.
 The fix for this problem is to update the assertion on the client side to: if the value that is read when confirming the transaction is not the same as the value that was written then it must have been overridden by a transaction with id greater than its transaction id. **This is true because Participants accept transaction to the same key in the monotonically increasing transaction ids**.

-Check the `tcMultipleClientsWithFailure` test case for 10000 schedules:
+Check the `tcMultipleClientsWithFailure` test case for 10,000 schedules:

 ```shell
 p check -tc tcMultipleClientsWithFailure -s 10000